DIY Cheap Halloween Mantel Idea

 Place the owl shape where you want it within the circle.
 (Source Pixabay) Outline the outside of the owl with chalk.

 Print out the tree printable.
 Use it as a guide for drawing your branches.
 Mark the outside of the branches leaving the centers blank.

 Using the side of a piece of chalk to make the chalk marks wider and smoother, fill in all the areas between the owl and the branches and the outside of the circle.

-Using a slightly damp cloth wipe away any chalk residue showing on the black portions of the chalkboard.
+Using a slightly damp cloth wipe away any chalk residue showing on the black portions and details, this increases the contrast in your halloween chalkboard.

-I prefer to have cute Halloween decorations that are not scary. or ugly.
-Anything really creepy would make me feel down, and I don’t want anything that would scare little ones.
+I prefer to have cute Halloween decorations that are more spooky or fun than they are scary.
+Anything really macabre makes me feel down, and I don’t want anything that would scare my granddaughters.
 If you wish to see how I decorated the rest of the living room check out this Bling on Halloween post.

 Happy Halloween Leanna

 Not ready to decorate?
 Pin to Make Later!